-- e.
 What additional activities are conducted in your state to support enforcement and compliance with state youth tobacco access law(s)?
-(Check all that apply.) - Merchant education and/or training - Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth access laws) - Community education regarding youth access laws - Media use to publicize compliance inspection results - Community mobilization to increase support for retailer compliance with youth access laws - Other activities (Please list.)
+(Check all that apply and briefly describe each activity in the text boxes below each activity.)
+Merchant education and/or training ☐ Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth access laws) □ Community education regarding youth access laws Community education to increase support for retailer compliance with youth access laws is accomplished through quarterly meetings of the "Restriction of Youth Access to Tobacco Advisory Board" which includes retailers, enforcement, prevention, and public health representatives to discuss issues concerning restriction to youth access. ☐ Media use to publicize compliance inspection results Community mobilization to increase support for retailer compliance with youth access laws The Alabama Department of Public Health's Youth Prevention Program (YTP) contracts with organizations to conduct tobacco retail audits to gather information on the nature of the tobacco products available as well as the nature of the advertising in their communities.
+Other activities (Please list.)